Ansible module architecture

 Non-native want JSON modules

-If a module has the string WANT_JSON in it anywhere, Ansible treats it as a non-native module that accepts a filename as its only command-line parameter.
-The filename is for a temporary file containing a JSON string containing the module’s parameters.
+If a module has the string WANT_JSON in it anywhere, Ansible treats it as a non-native module that accepts a file name as its only command-line parameter.
+The file name is for a temporary file containing a JSON string containing the module’s parameters.
 The module needs to open the file, read and parse the parameters, operate on the data, and print its return data as a JSON encoded dictionary to stdout before exiting.

 These types of modules are self-contained entities.
 As of Ansible 2.1, Ansible only modifies them to change a shebang line if present.